davish/Planbook/README.md

 Planbook, Revision 4
 ==============
 4rd version of the planbook!
-First was Java, Second was Python, now fully in Node and Javascript, with no CSS framework!
+First was Java, Second was Python, now fully in Node and Javascript!

 ## How to Install